colin-gourlay/sundown-sessions/src/content/releases/c/cosmic-rough-riders/enjoy-the-melodic-sunshine/index.md

 ---
 ## About

-Enjoy the Melodic Sunshine is a release by Cosmic Rough Riders released in 2000-11-06.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Revolution (In the Summertime?).
+*Enjoy the Melodic Sunshine* earns its place in the Sundown Sessions catalogue through “Revolution (In the Summertime?)”, a selection that offers a direct route into Cosmic Rough Riders's work.

+Heard in the context of the full release, “Revolution (In the Summertime?)” is an invitation to explore beyond the track featured on the show.